Gytzero/Pokemon-Lite/README.md

 # Pokemon-Lite
-This is my experiment to make a game like pokemon rpg
+This is my experiment to create a pokemon-like game